skapral/parrot-tm/README.md

 ### [Authentication service](parrot-auth)

-Authentication subsystem, responcible for managing users, their roles, authenticating them into the system and issuing JWT tokens.
+Authentication subsystem, responsible for managing users, their roles, authenticating them into the system and issuing JWT tokens.

 ### [Tasks service](parrot-tasks)